post2web/DDSCaseStudy1/README.md

 # DDSCaseStudy1

+## Instructions for running the project
+* Clone the repo (or pull new changes):<br>
+* Open Makefile.Rmd with RStudio
+* Knit the Makefile.Rmd

+## Troubleshooting
+* Make sure you have working directory set as the root of the project

 To start contributing you can use git from command line or use [GitHub Desktop](https://desktop.github.com)

 ###Instructions for contributing with git from command line: